RubixDev/kwin-typescript-template/README.md

 Run `npm i` to install the required dependencies.

 #### Step 5
-Write your script in the `main.ts` file.
+Write your script in the `contents/src/main.ts` file.
 You can also add more files and import them with the typical `import { stuff } from 'elsewhere'` syntax.

 There are a few global properties and functions:
 - Functions (refer to the JSDoc for more information)